32 The Normal Map

 Recovery: The Essential Fourth Phase

-Here is a truth that our achievement-oriented culture persistently forgets: rest is not the absence of progress.
+Here is a truth that keeps getting buried under productivity advice: rest is not the absence of progress.
 Rest is where progress consolidates.

 The Flow Cycle, as documented by Steven Kotler and the Flow Research Collective, consists of four distinct phases: Struggle → Release → Flow → Recovery.
 Most practitioners chase the first three phases endlessly, but chronically skip the fourth.
 This is a recipe for burnout.